aniketwdubey/AI-Chatbot-for-IoT-Data/README.md

 - Modify the code and configuration files to fit your specific needs.

+## Future Scope

+- Integration with Amazon Kinesis and AWS IoT Core: In future iterations, consider incorporating Amazon Kinesis for real-time data streaming and AWS IoT Core for efficient IoT device communication.
+This can enhance the system by allowing direct ingestion of IoT data into S3, providing a more seamless and real-time chatbot experience.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details